shogo82148/actions-setup-redis/README.md

 The port number that `redis-server` listens.
 The default value is `6379`.

+### redis-tls-port

+The port number that `redis-server` listens TLS connections.
+The default value is `0` and TLS is disabled.

 ### auto-start

 If the `auto-start` is `true`, the action starts `redis-server` as a daemon.